jan-brabec/microimaging_histology_DIB/README.md

 ## Landmark-based deformable coregistration (Step 3)
 * It coregisters image B (MRI) to image A (H&E) by creating a deformable meshgrid over over image B (MRI) based on define landmarks.
 It also cropps image A (H&E)
-* These are defined both on both images in a way that we are certain that these landmarks are the same object in image A and B.
-* One of such examples can be sharp borders of the histology and MRI image.
-Another example are high values of mean diffusivity in MRI image and vessels on histology.
+* These are defined both on both images in a way that we are certain that these landmarks are the same object in image A and B. For example, these can be tumor borders clearly visible on both histology and MRI image.
+Another within the tumors are high values of MD in MRI image and presence of vessels in the H&E image.
 * The landmark-based coregistration tool was written by Markus Nilsson (markus.nilsson@med.lu.se).